treeverse/lakeFS/docs/understand/roadmap.md

 ## Use Case: Deployment

 ### Repo linking
 The ability to explicitly depend on data residing in another repository.
 While it is possible to state these cross-links by sticking them in the report’s commit metadata, we think a more explicit and structured approach would be valuable.
-Stating our dependencies in something that resembles a [pom.xml](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#:~:text=A%20Project%20Object%20Model%20or,default%20values%20for%20most%20projects.) or [go.mod](https://github.com/golang/go/wiki/Modules#gomod) file would allow us to support better CI and CD integrations that ensure reproducibility without vendoring or copying data.
+Stating our dependencies in something that resembles a [pom.xml](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#:~:text=A%20Project%20Object%20Model%20or,default%20values%20for%20most%20projects.){: .button-clickable} or [go.mod](https://github.com/golang/go/wiki/Modules#gomod){: .button-clickable} file would allow us to support better CI and CD integrations that ensure reproducibility without vendoring or copying data.

 [Track and discuss on GitHub](https://github.com/treeverse/lakeFS/issues/1771){: target="_blank" class="btn" }